ChrstphrHll/npc_gen/students/Levio Evindal.md

 ---
 # Levio Evindal
 ### Description
-- Half-Orc Artificer from Magmus Centerhold
+- Half-Orc Artificer from Aldercrown Empire
 - 2nd year Protection student in Elkenval
 - short curly brunette hair that's plain, Pale Green eyes, and Pale Gray skin
 - Is Sensual and Ignorant, and has Intelligence as their ideal
+- Speaks in a light, direct, sudden manner

 ### Notes